serjKim/Memo/README.md

     * Routing: Router5
         - [x] Basic routing
         - [ ] Gruards
-    * Styles:
+    * Styles
         - Material UI (+JSS)
         - Static: Linaria + SCSS
         - Dynamic: Emotion
 * Backend
     * Giraffe
-    * Authentication:
+    * Authentication
         - [x] Cookie-based
     * [ ] Authorization
     * [ ] Database
     * [x] CSRF token
-        - prodvied by the api, can be rendered with index.html but webpack-dev-server should support this
+        - provided by the api, can be rendered with index.html but webpack-dev-server should support this
     * Memo
         - [x] Get all